 As daylight savings makes sunset later and later, it is tempting to keep children up past their normal bedtimes, but doing so can have consequences.
-Without adequate sleep, children can quickly become cranky and irritable.
+Without adequate sleep, children can quickly become cranky and irritable and concentration suffers.
 When overtired some children may have trouble falling asleep; others staying asleep.
 Sleep deprivation can result in a number of issues such as:

 - Depressed mood